wilson323/zker/docs/pulsar-eventbus-integration-guide-en.md

 ### 6. Access Services

-- **Coze Studio**: `http://localhost:3000` (based on actual configuration)
+- **zker**: `http://localhost:3000` (based on actual configuration)
 - **Pulsar Admin**: `http://localhost:8080`

-Now Coze Studio has successfully integrated Pulsar as the message queue, and all EventBus functionality will be handled through Pulsar.
+Now zker has successfully integrated Pulsar as the message queue, and all EventBus functionality will be handled through Pulsar.

 ## Appendix